Improving conversion through an optimised sales funnel

 User events were not implemented at the time aside from conversation rate and time-on-task.
 This made it difficult to understand user habits and benchmark performance.

-We couldn't speak to the user :(
+I couldn't speak to the user :(

 Privacy and time constraints limited access to rare-disease physicians meaning I had to rely on alternative research methods.